Total Hip ReplacementBy

 Types of anesthesia that may be used

-Your surgeon will perform a total hip replacement using a nerve block or general anesthesia, depending on the specific procedure.
+Your surgeon will perform a total hip replacement using either regional anesthesia or general anesthesia, depending on the specific procedure.

-- General anesthesia is a combination of intravenous (IV) medications and gases that put you in a special type of sleep.
-During general anesthesia, you are unaware of the procedure and will not feel any pain.
-In some cases, you may also receive a peripheral nerve block infusion in addition to general anesthesia.
-This type of anesthesia involves an injection or a continuous drip of a liquid anesthetic, which flows through a tiny tube inserted near your surgical site to control pain during and after surgery.
+General anesthesia is a combination of intravenous (IV) medications and gases that put you in a deep sleep.
+You are unaware of the procedure and will not feel any pain.
+You may also receive a peripheral nerve block infusion in addition to general anesthesia.
+A peripheral nerve block infusion involves an injection or a continuous drip of a liquid anesthetic.
+The anesthetic flows through a tiny tube inserted near your surgical site to control pain during and after surgery.

-- A nerve block is also known as regional anesthesia, an epidural, or spinal anesthesia.
-For regional anesthesia, your anesthesiologist or nurse anesthetist will inject an anesthetic medication around certain nerves in the spine so you do not feel anything from the waist down.
-You will be awake, but kept as comfortable as possible during the procedure.
-You may receive sedation to help you relax and stay comfortable.
+Regional anesthesia is also known as a nerve block, an epidural, or spinal anesthesia.
+Your anesthesiologist or nurse anesthetist will inject an anesthetic around certain nerves in the spine so you do not feel anything from the waist down.
+You will likely have sedation with regional anesthesia to keep you relaxed and comfortable.

 What to expect the day of your total hip replacement

-The day of your surgery, you can generally expect:
+The day of your surgery, you can generally expect the following:

-- To talk with a pre-operative nurse.
+Talk with a preoperative nurse.
 The nurse will perform an exam and ensure that all needed tests are in order.
-The nurse can also answer questions and will make sure that you sign the surgical consent.
+The nurse can also answer questions and will make sure you understand and sign the surgical consent.

-- To remove all clothing and jewelry and dress in a hospital gown.
+Remove all clothing and jewelry and dress in a hospital gown.
 It is a good idea to leave all jewelry and valuables at home or with a family member if possible.
-The surgical team will respect your privacy and give you blankets for modesty and warmth in the surgical suite.
+The surgical team will give you blankets for modesty and warmth.

 What are the risks and potential complications of a total hip replacement?